HoGentTIN/linux-training-hogent/modules/file_system_tree/030_file_system_tree_theory.md

 ### /boot

 The `/boot` directory contains all files needed to boot the computer.
-These files don\'t change very often.
+These files don't change very often.
 On Linux systems you typically find the `/boot/grub` directory here.
 `/boot/grub` contains `/boot/grub/grub.cfg` (older systems
 may still have `/boot/grub/grub.conf`) which defines the